-Decorative stitches can be used for embellishing and personalizing your sewing projects.
+A decorative stitch is used for embellishing and adding flair to your sewing projects.
 (Go to www.singerco.com to view other decorative stitches that can be used).

-- 1. Set the machine to the desired stitch by setting the Stitch Selector Dial to one of the decorative stitches.
-(See page 19) - 2.
-Set the Needle Position Dial to the center marking.
-(See page 26) - 3.
-Set the Stitch Width Dial to between 2 and 6, depending on how wide you want your stitch to be.
-(See page 19) - 4.
-Set the Stitch Length Dial between 0.5 and 3.
-(See page 19)
+- Set the machine to the desired stitch by setting the Stitch Selector Dial to one of the decorative stitches. (see page 19) - Set the Stitch Length Dial between 0.5 and 3. (see page 19)